-Mabirizi challenges the fact that he was not awarded professional court fees since he had no lawyer during the proceedings at the High Court in Mbale, yet he suffered various inconveniences and incurred costs.
+Mabirizi challenges the fact that he was not awarded professional court fees since he had no lawyer during the proceedings at the High Court in Mbale, yet he suffered various inconveniences and inccured costs.

 He is seeking Shs 20 million in compensation for the expenses he incurred.

-He also says that the Justices of the Constitutional Court errored in law by failing to consider that the Electoral Commission did not hold a referendum as required before scrapping the Presidential age limit from the Constitution.
+He also says that the Justices of the Constitutional Court erred in law by failing to consider that the Electoral Commission did not hold a referendum as required before scrapping the Presidential age limit from the Constitution.

 Majority of the Justices of the Constitutional court had ruled that a referendum was not mandatory since the amendments were passed by MPs who are by law elected to legislate on behalf of Ugandans.